 Reduced office expenses

-There will be lower office expenses if an office is not required or smaller or temporary offices can be rented as and when needed.
+There will be lower office expenses if an office is not required at all or a smaller office if you implement hybrid working.

 Retain and recruit talent from further afield

-Offering homeworking as an option can mean that you can recruit or retain employees from a different geographical region if the employee or the office is relocated.
-Employees who may need more flexibility due to caring responsibilitiesor temporary or permanent disability may be able to work or continue to work for you if you are able to offer temporary or permanent homeworking, as with the right technology and systems in place, teamworking will still be possible.
+Offering homeworking as an option enables you to recruit employees from a much broader geographical pool.
+Employees who may need more flexibility due to caring responsibilities or temporary or permanent disability may be able to work or continue to work for you.

-Thinking about and being set up so that your employees are able to work from home is a useful part of disaster management planning as it can reduce your business’ vulnerability to disruptions outside of your control like transport problems, adverse weather conditions, terrorist threats and pandemic.
+Thinking about and being set up so that your employees are able to work from home is a useful part of disaster management planning as it can reduce your business’ vulnerability to disruptions outside of your control such as transport problems, adverse weather conditions, terrorist threats and pandemics.
+Remote working can also help businesses to reduce their environmental impact and meet sustainability goals by reducing or eliminating daily travel to the office and reducing energy consumption in the office.

 Disadvantages of employees working from home

-On the other hand, there are potential disadvantages to homeworking, which you will seek to try and avoid.
+There are, however, potential disadvantages to homeworking, which are best to try to avoid.

 Loss of visibility